rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W8.md

 \end{align*}
 $$

-A _impulse_ has a **sifting property** which we define as follows:
+An _impulse_ has a **sifting property** which we define as follows:

 $$
 \int_{- \infty}^{\infty} f(x)\delta(x-a) \, dx = f(a),
 $$

-with an impulse occuring at $x = a$.
+with an impulse occurring at $x = a$.
 Sampling the function is equivalent to multiplying it (inner product) by the Dirac delta!

 #### Reconstruction As Convolution